MahdiTavakol/Archer2-ModernC-/lectures/cpp-intro/README.md

 The 'main' function is the 'entry point' of the program and its integer return value allows a program or error status to be returned to the operating system.

-There are 'main' function exit (return) values defined in <cstdlib>
+There are 'main' function exit (return) values defined in the cstdlib library.
+For C the defined return values are 0 for EXIT_SUCCESS and 1 for EXIT_FAILURE

 ---
 template: hello